Nicolas Flagello

 Nicolas Oreste Flagello (March 15, 1928 – March 16, 1994) was an American composer and conductor of classical music.
-He was one of the last American composers to develop a distinctive mode of expression based wholly on the principles and techniques of European late romanticism.
+He was one of the last American composers to develop a distinctive mode of expression based wholly on the principles and techniques of late romanticism.

 Life

-Flagello was born in New York City, into a very musical family.
-His brother Ezio Flagello was a bass who sang at the Metropolitan Opera.
-One of his first music teachers was the composer Vittorio Giannini, and he then studied at the Manhattan School of Music.
+Flagello was born in New York City, into a musical family.
+(His brother Ezio Flagello was a bass who sang at the Metropolitan Opera).
+He began studying composition with Vittorio Giannini, with whom he continued to study at the Manhattan School of Music.
 Upon graduating (M.M., 1950) he joined the faculty, where he remained for more than 25 years.
 In 1955, he won a Fulbright Fellowship to study at the Accademia Nazionale di Santa Cecilia in Rome where he worked under Ildebrando Pizzetti.

 As a composer, Flagello held firmly to a belief in music as a personal medium for emotional and spiritual expression.
 This unfashionable view, together with his vehement rejection of the serialism that dominated musical composition for several decades after World War II, hindered his music from attracting significant attention during much of his lifetime.
 Among his most auspicious successes were the oratorio The Passion of Martin Luther King (1968), premiered in Washington, DC, in 1974, and the opera The Judgment of St. Francis (1959), presented at the Cathedral of St. Francis in Assisi in 1982.
-He produced a large body of work, including six operas, two symphonies, eight concertos, and numerous orchestral, choral, chamber, and vocal compositions.
+He produced a large body of work, including seven operas, two symphonies, eight concertos, and numerous orchestral, choral, chamber, and vocal compositions.
 As a conductor, he made many recordings with the Orchestra Sinfonica di Roma and the Orchestra da Camera di Roma, focusing on repertoire from the Baroque to the 20th century.
 In the mid-1980s, his career was cut short by a degenerative disease, at which time a number of his works were left without orchestration.
 Many of these works were later orchestrated by composer and editor Anthony Sbordoni.
+Since his death Flagello's music has generated a greater following, and many of his major works have been recorded.
+His opera Beyond the Horizon premiered in New York City in September 2024.

 Flagello died in New Rochelle, New York, on March 16, 1994.

-Since his death Flagello's music has generated a greater following, and many of his major works have been recorded.
-He was married to Dianne Flagello, they have sons, Dr. Donis G. Flagello and Vittorio Flagello.
+He was married to Dianne (Danese) Flagello, and was the father of two sons, Donis G. Flagello and Vittorio P. Flagello.
+Dianne Flagello has carried on his legacy since his death by founding the publishing company Maelos Music, and the website Flagello.com, to publish and publicize his works.
+His granddaughter is American composer Gala Flagello.